Distance Program at Northwest College Support

 All Distance Program options include as-needed therapeutic and family support, as well as access to all online group offerings.
 Number of education coaching sessions varies by option.
 Distance Program offers rolling admission, and is billed on a monthly basis.

-Custom: We can fully customize packages to include parent support, group learning activities, and even therapeutic supports on a case by case basis.
+Custom: We can fully customize packages to include individual coaching session, parent support, group learning activities, and even therapeutic supports on a case by case basis.
 Please call to learn more: (888) 887-1975 or reach out to email@example.com